 An ice pack is a great way to relieve the itching associated with eczema.
 Simply place a few ice cubes into a plastic bag, and then wrap the bag with a towel.
 Then apply the towel onto the itchy areas for some quick relief.

-Eczema Relief With a Milk Compress
+Milk Compress

 If you have eczema which oozes, a cold compress with milk is an easy way to relieve the itching.
 Here's how: